hoangphanthai/Activity_Recognition_Modelling/README.md

 * The project is about building and evaluating [Activity Recognition](https://en.wikipedia.org/wiki/Activity_recognition/) Models from triaxial inertial sensors data carried by objects (cattle in this case).
 * The Python GUI project is developed as the programming part for fulfilling the thesis *“Evaluating the Impact of Sampling on Activity Monitoring in Dairy Cattle”* in [MSc.
 Software Systems Science program](https://www.uni-bamberg.de/ma-isosysc/) at the [Chair of Mobile Systems](https://www.uni-bamberg.de/mobi/) - the University of Bamberg
 * This is also a technical part of the FutureIoT/Rindertracking project - https://www.futureiot.de/portfolio/rindertracking/
-* Publication: L. Schmeling, G. Elmamooz, P. T. Hoang, A. Kozar, D. Nicklas, M. Suenkel, S. Thurner, and E. Rauch (2020). *Sensor-based Monitoring of Lying Behaviour in Dairy Cows on Pasture*.
+* **Publication**: L. Schmeling, G. Elmamooz, P. T. Hoang, A. Kozar, D. Nicklas, M. Suenkel, S. Thurner, and E. Rauch (2020). *Sensor-based Monitoring of Lying Behaviour in Dairy Cows on Pasture*.
 Computers and Electronics in Agriculture (**in revision**).

 ### B. Problem Context
 * Most activity tracking apps installed on wearable devices are relying on sensor data for the purpose of correctly predicting the carrier's activity.
 The common problem of these devices is the short battery duration, which is mainly due to the high frequency of sensor data updates and computing expense.
 Practically, there is a trade-off between the prediction accuracy and the high computing and frequency of data update, not to mention data redundancy.